Dutchosintguy/OSINT-Discord-resources/README.md

 For the User ID, go to a user's Profile.
 You should see three dots on the top-right.
 Press those dots and you should see the last item on the drop-down menu: 'Copy ID'.
 Click this to get the ID.
 Paste in text editor to see the ID.

 #### Using the Desktop App
 Log into a Discord Channel.
 Right click your username in chat or channel list.
 Select Copy ID.
-Paste the ID somewhere to see it. *sometimes you will need to set your account to developer mode first to be able to right-click a username and select Copy ID.
+Paste the ID somewhere to see it.

+*Sometimes you will need to set your account to developer mode first to be able to right-click a username and select Copy ID.
 Visit: - Settings -> Appearance -> and toggle ON developer mode.*

 ## Check the global Discord uptime status